-NO Access to Woods Hole: Access to the start area in Woods Hole will be strictly controlled by Public Safety and there is NO PARKING available.
+NO Access to Woods Hole: Access to the start area in Woods Hole will be strictly controlled by Public Safety and there is NO PARKING available and NO BOAT DROP-OFFS per Public Safety Officials.
 Only official vehicles will be allowed to drive to Woods Hole.
-Do not try to drive to the start, take the FREE buses provided by the race.
-Unregistered runners will not be allowed on the buses.
+Do not try to drive to the Start; take the FREE buses from Lawrence School on Lakeview Avenue provided by the race.
+Neither unregistered runners nor At-Home Edition participants will be allowed on the buses.

-Unregistered Runners cause many problems: they disrupt the start, crowd the course, infringe on the rights of official runners and cause congestion at the finish and on the ball field.
+Unregistered Runners cause many problems: they disrupt the start, crowd the course, infringe on the rights of official runners, and cause congestion at the finish.
 Please try to discourage anyone who plans to run unofficially.
-We realize many want to run, and we would like to accommodate everyone, but the narrow course, large number of runners and congestion forces us to limit the number of runners we can accept.
-We hope you will discourage “crashers.”
+We realize many want to run in person, and we would like to accommodate everyone, but the narrow course, large number of runners, and COVID restrictions forces us to limit the number of runners we can accept.
+We hope you will discourage “bandits.”

 Toilet Facilities: There will be numerous portable toilets where the buses are boarding and throughout the start and finish areas.
 Please be considerate of private property and use the portable toilets.
 There will also be toilet facilities along the course, around two, two-and-a-half, and three miles.

-Water: Poland Spring water will be available at the start, along the course, and at the finish.
+Water: Poland Spring water will be available at the start, along the course, and at the finish line.

-Gatorade: Gatorade will be available at the official Gatorade rehydration station at mile four and at the finish.
+Gatorade: Gatorade will be available at the official Gatorade rehydration station at mile four.

-Race Numbers: Your number and its color designate your starting group.
-Please wear your number on the front of your shirt.
-Do not fold or bend your number, bending or folding your number will damage the imbedded timing device, potentially resulting in not being recorded as having finished the race.
-Please complete the emergency information form on the back of your number at your earliest convenience.
+Race Numbers: Please wear your number on the front of your shirt.
+Do not fold or bend your number, bending or folding your number will damage the embedded timing device, with the potential of not being recorded as having completed the race.
+If your pre-printed emergency contact sticker is missing, please complete the emergency information form on the back of your number at your earliest convenience.

-PLEASE DO NOT SWITCH OR GIVE AWAY YOUR NUMBER: This creates problems in compiling the age-group results, especially if a male uses a female number or if a young runner uses a number assigned to an older runner.
-If you cover or alter your number, sell it or give it away, you will be disqualified and may be rejected from future races.
+*PLEASE DO NOT SWITCH, GIVE AWAY, OR ALTER YOUR NUMBER: This creates problems in compiling the age-group results, especially if a male uses a female number or if a young runner uses a number assigned to an older runner. * If you cover or alter your number, sell it or give it away, YOU WILL BE DISQUALIFIED AND UNABLE TO REGISTER FOR NEXT YEAR’S RACE.